 US drops bribery case against ex-Arizona utility regulator

-PHOENIX – Federal prosecutors said Tuesday that they are dropping the bribery case against former Arizona Corporation Commissioner Gary Pierce and three others after their trial ended three weeks ago with a mistrial.
+PHOENIX – Federal prosecutors say they are dropping a bribery case against former Arizona Corporation Commissioner Gary Pierce and three others after a mistrial.

-The U.S. Attorney's Office informed a judge in a court filing that all charges will be dismissed against Pierce, his wife Sherry, water company owner George Johnson and lobbyist Jim Norton.
-Cosme Lopez, a spokesman for the U.S. Attorney's Office, declined to comment on what led prosecutors to dismiss the case.
+The U.S. attorney's office informed a judge in a court filing Tuesday that all charges will be dismissed against Pierce, his wife Sherry, water company owner George Johnson and lobbyist Jim Norton.

+Cosme Lopez, a spokesman for the U.S. attorney's office, declined to comment on what led prosecutors to dismiss the case.

+Patricia Gitre, an attorney for Gary Pierce, said in a statement the case was difficult for her client and his family, and the legal system ultimately worked the way it should.

 The mistrial was declared in mid-July after jurors deadlocked.
-All four defendants vigorously denied that they participated in an influence-buying scheme.
+All four defendants denied that they participated in an influence-buying scheme.

-Prosecutors had said the bribe money was funneled to Gary Pierce by Johnson and that Pierce tried to get the water company owner to buy him land worth at least $300,000.
+Prosecutors previously said the bribe money was funneled to Gary Pierce by Johnson and that Pierce tried to get the water company owner to buy him land worth at least $300,000.

-In exchange, they have said Pierce voted for a rate increase that benefited Johnson's company and approved a measure that allowed Johnson to use ratepayer money to pay his personal income tax bill.
+In exchange, they have said, Pierce voted for a rate increase that benefited Johnson's company and approved a measure that allowed Johnson to use ratepayer money to pay his personal income tax bill.

-Authorities had said the money was paid to Sherry Pierce, who was hired by consulting firm owned by Norton's wife, and deposited into a bank account held by her and her husband.
+Authorities also said money was paid to Sherry Pierce, who was hired by a consulting firm owned by Norton's wife, and deposited into a bank account held by her and her husband.

 Sherry Pierce insisted she was paid for doing legitimate political work.